flosoft/docker-joplin-server/README.md

 `latest-alpine`: EXPERIMENTAL builds using Alpine of latest release.

 `master[-alpine]`: Images built testing CI / Image changes.
 Should not be used on systems you want to have a working instance of Joplin Server on.
+Currently V2 Beta - see notice at the top!

 ## Contribute